-The following courses are offered through Ionia Intermediate School District at Heartlands Institute of Technology:
+The following courses are offered through Ionia Intermediate School District at Ionia County Career Center:

-- Aviation Technology

-- Allied Health

-- Computer Network Administration
+- Computer Programming

 - Construction Technology

 - Criminal Justice

 - Culinary Arts

+- Diesel Technology

+- Educational Careers

+- Healthcare Foundations

+- Health Occupations

 - Machine Tool

 - Plant & Animal Science

-- Heavy Equipment Maintenance (Diesel Technology)

-Students who wish to enroll in one of Heartlands' programs must see the St. Patrick School guidance counselor.
+Students who wish to enroll in one of ICCC's programs must see the St. Patrick School counselor.
 At the conclusion of each year, students' transcripts are reviewed to determine if they are on track for graduation requirements.
 If necessary, students must repeat classes they have failed in order to fulfill graduation requirements.
 Credits can be recovered through the public school during the summer or through virtual or online classes, or they can be made up at St. Patrick High School the following year.
+Please see section 26 for more information.